A stunning rosewood William IV gaming table featuring a foldable top surrounding a green playing surface

 Description

-Stunning William IV rosewood game table featuring a fold-out top surrounding a green baize playing surface, carved leaf frieze, and beautifully carved supports with lotus leaf decorations, all standing on fluted legs with brass casters.
+Stunning William IV rosewood game table featuring a fold-out top surrounding a green baize gaming surface, carved leaf frieze, and beautifully carved supports with lotus leaf decoration, all standing on fluted legs with brass casters.
 This antique card table has been restored and is ready to be placed in your home.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, notably the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Many styles characterize antique furniture, but a few stand out as the most important.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style flourished.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
+Neoclassical furniture, associated with Louis XVI style, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, derived from the Portuguese word 'barocco' meaning irregularly developed pearl, was characterized by highly ornate, luxurious furniture designed to impress with splendor and play a significant role in opulence.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to dazzle and serve as a symbol of opulence.
 Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can see how much the Baroque style influenced modern classic furniture, which often reflects the grandeur of the past.
+Today, we can see how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using dark stains, moldings, strong bases, and bas-reliefs.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy bases, and relief decorations.
 These pieces were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws and eagle heads are common motifs in Renaissance style furniture.
-Many leading brands today recreate such pieces inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture styles varied by country, each with its unique character.
-This is especially crucial when searching for a luxurious antique that fits your interior.
+Lion paws and eagle heads are common motifs in Renaissance-style furniture.
+Many leading brands today reproduce such pieces, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
+It’s important to remember that furniture styles varied by country, each with its own character, which is especially relevant when selecting a luxurious antique for your interior.

-The key to stylish antique furniture is originality.
-This is ultimately important for buyers, as the market is flooded with counterfeits.
+The key feature of stylish antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Manufacturer information